jhuang323/cs143b-project2/README.md

 ```
 python3 main.py -i init-dp.txt  <inpt.txt >out.txt
 ```
+Note: Change init-dp.txt, inpt.txt, out.txt to your corresponding file names for the initialzation file, input file, and the output file

 Assuming init.txt contains valid commands according to specifications on initializing the STs and PTs it will write the output to out.txt given an input files with a list of VAs to translate to
 Also the input file (inpt.txt) and the initialization file (init-dp.txt) must be in the same directory as main.py